One for the Team: History

 Originally intended as an outlet for Anderson's pop-songs that didn't quite the aesthetic of his first band, Aneuretical, One for the Team started as a strictly-studio side project with Manthey and original bass player John Krueger.
 In 2006, One for the Team released Good Boys Don’t Make Noise on Anderson's own Afternoon Records and received a mass of critical acclaim, which moved the project from the studio and onto the stage.

 Although receiving attention almost exclusively via blogs and building large fan bases in New York, Los Angeles, England, Germany and Japan, One for the Team stuck to the Midwest while Anderson finished his undergraduate degree in English at Saint Olaf College in Northfield, Minnesota.

 After several tours, multiple member changes, which included Bill Caperton of Ela, Sam Gerard(Voytek, Squareshooters, Musket, The Talkers, Teen Eagle) One for the Team settled on its current lineup, which features Fiddler, Manthey and bass player Jacob Huelster, formerly of Look Down.

 The addition of Fiddler was integral to what is now considered the band's sound: dual vocals.
 Anderson and Fiddler share vocal duties almost equally as the pair sing in unison throughout their most recent albums and during live shows.
-Grace Fiddler left the band The Battle Royale, to further her dreams after being in their band for four years.
+Grace Fiddler left the band The Battle Royale, to further her dreams after being in the band for four years.